In addition to Yoga Teacher Training module offerings, I am happy to consult yoga teachers in a teacher development

 For YTT programs, I have an Introduction to Aqua Yoga Module that is available for CEUs with Yoga Alliance.
 I also teach an Anatomy for Yoga Module with an emphasis on safety and considerations for the aging population.

 For yoga teachers who are interested in further development in a mentoring context, we can arrange for meetings in person and by phone.
 I can also help a teacher or studio with website development and promotional ideas.

 Contact me for further information.

 More and more yoga teachers are interested in making yoga accessible to their community.
 By bringing the asana practice to the pool environment, many individuals who live life with very challenging conditions can experience the movement of prana to help them access relief from the pain they experience.

-I have studied with Camella Nair of Aqua Kriya Yoga and am pleased to offer this module as an introduction for yoga teachers who are considering Camella's 18 hour level one class.
+I have studied with Camella Nair of Aqua Kriya Yoga and am pleased to offer this module as an introduction for yoga teachers.
 This course can be brought onsite to a location that has a pool.
 Ideally the pool is held at a temperature around 90 degrees and has varying depths to accommodate different heights of people.
 Otherwise, a YTT program can schedule a time with me for their students to take the module at AquaFit of Plano.
 The cost of the course for the participants depends on the selected location.